paysera/lib-pagination/README.md

 Use `ResultProvider` class (service) to provide the result.

 To get the result, two arguments are needed:
-- `ResultConfiguration`.
+- `ConfiguredQuery`.
 This is wrapper around `QueryBuilder` and has configuration for available ordering fields, maximum offset, result item transformation and whether total count should be calculated;
 - `Pager`.
 This holds parameters provided by the user: offset or after/before cursor, limit and ordering directions.